sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 We're going to skip explaining the particular CRUD UI definitions but they can be looked up in the source on github.
 Rather, we show the CRUD function definitions that make the calls to our backend and the state that it modifies:
 * `const [ notes, setNotes ] = useState(notesData)` initilizes our notes with `notesData`--an empty array of Note: `[]`
 * `getNotes` is what we call to fetch all the notes and set the resulting json as the new state for `notes` using `setNotes`.
-For now, if there's an error, e.g. 401 unauthorized because our gateway session expired, we call `login()` to kickstart the session again by doing the OAuth2 dance.
+For now, if there's an error, e.g. 401 unauthorized because our gateway session expired, we call `login()` to kickstart the session again by doing the OAuth 2.0 dance.
 * `addNote`, `updateNote`, and `deleteNote` look pretty similar and are probably nothing new if you're familiar with REST.
 However, let's unpack a couple of things:
   1. First, you'll notice we're including the header `X-XSRF-TOKEN` in these "write" operations.
 That's what Spring Security [expects](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#webflux-csrf-configure-custom-repository)
   2. Second, we always call `getNotes()` after the request is complete.
 It's simple and not the most efficient but it makes sure that we get the latest array of notes in our state.